google/WebFundamentals/src/content/en/updates/2019/03/prefers-reduced-motion.md

 background videos, and several others.
 While many users enjoy such animations, some users dislike them because they feel distracted or slowed down from them.
-In the worst case, users may even suffer from motion sick as if it were a real life experience, so for these users reducing animations is a *medical necessity*.
+In the worst case, users may even suffer from motion sickness as if it were a real life experience, so for these users reducing animations is a *medical necessity*.

 ## Motion-triggered vestibular spectrum disorder